Quakers -- Virginia

 Dates: Majority of material found within 1763-1932, 1763-1823

 Overview Samuel McPherson Janney was a Virginia Quaker minister, author, educator, and reformer.
 In 1839 he opened a boarding school for girls in Loudoun County.
 He traveled widely in the ministry, meeting with other denominations as well as being immersed in the contemporary issues facing the Society of Friends.
 Among his activities were establishing schools for African Americans and women, creating public schools in Virginia, and the abolition of slavery.
 In 1869 he was appointed Superintendent of...

-Scope and Content note This collection is comprised of the single letterbook of Benjamin Ladd's personal correspondence.
-Includes letter written by Ladd to his wife Elizabeth, sister Isabella Ladd, Phillip Price, Jonathon Taylor, John Whitchall, Abner Winder, Daniel Quinby, Christopher Healy, Deborah Cook, and Thomas Tucker.
-Letters written to Benjamin Ladd from Stephen Grellet.
+Overview This volume includes Benjamin Ladd's personal correspondence.
+Includes letters written by Ladd to his wife Elizabeth Ladd, sister Isabella Ladd, Phillip Price, Jonathon Taylor, John Whitchall, Abner Winder, Daniel Quinby, Christopher Healy, Deborah Cook, and Thomas Tucker.
+Also includes letters written to Benjamin Ladd from Stephen Grellet.